-Your domestic partner will be eligible to continue medical, dental, vision, and/or Health Care Spending Account coverage, if applicable, at his or her expense for a period of 36 months.
+Your domestic partner and his or her children will be eligible to continue medical, dental, vision, and/or Health Care Spending Account coverage, if applicable, at his or her expense for a period of 36 months.

-This coverage will be similar to Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA) coverage offered to spouses, civil union partners, and other covered dependents, excluding domestic partners and their children.
-See "COBRA" beginning on page 36 for more information.
+This coverage will be similar to Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA) coverage offered to spouses, domestic partners, civil union partners, and other covered dependents.
+See "COBRA" beginning on page 41 for more information.